Think How to Think: Mitigating Overthinking with Autonomous Difficulty Cognition in Large Reasoning Models: Introduction

 \section{Introduction}

-The emergence of reasoning-focused Large Language Models, also known as Large Reasoning Models (LRMs), has led to substantial improvements in problem-solving capabilities~\cite{sun2023survey, yu2024natural, team2025kimi}, particularly through the use of elaborate and sequential reasoning enabled by test-time scaling~\cite{snell2024scaling}.
-In addition to OpenAI-O1~\cite{jaech2024openai}, other models such as the open-source Deepseek-R1~\cite{guo2025deepseek} and QwQ~\cite{qwq32b} leverage long Chain-of-Thought~\cite{wei2022chain, wang2022self} and adopt reinforcement learning (RL) to approach complex tasks step-by-step, enabling a human-like thinking pattern with reflection, backtracking, and self-validation~\cite{guo2025deepseek, xie2025logic, liu2025understanding}.
-Through supervised fine-tuning (SFT) and RL techniques, LRMs consistently generate detailed reasoning paths, with longer thinking processes usually associated with improved performance on complex domains such as math reasoning and code generation.

-However, lengthy responses introduce the problem of ``overthinking''~\cite{team2025kimi, chen2024not}, wherein model performance initially improves with extended reasoning chains but deteriorates beyond a certain length.
-For instance, even for trivial queries such as ``\textit{What is 1 plus 1?}'', current reasoning models often misjudge the difficulty and produce unnecessarily long outputs—sometimes spanning hundreds of tokens.
-This tendency toward redundant reasoning not only increases computational cost and latency but also degrades user experience.
-These observations prompt a critical question \textbf{\textit{Do LRMs possess the capacity to autonomously recognize and adapt to varying levels of problem difficulty?}}
+The emergence of Large Reasoning Models (LRMs) has led to substantial improvements in problem-solving capabilities~\cite{sun2023survey, yu2024natural, team2025kimi}, particularly through the use of elaborate and sequential reasoning enabled by test-time scaling~\cite{snell2025scaling}.
+Many models, such as OpenAI-O1~\cite{openai2024openaio1card}, Deepseek-R1~\cite{guo2025deepseek}, QwQ~\cite{qwq32b} leverage long Chain-of-Thought~\cite{wei2022chain, wang2022self} to approach complex tasks step-by-step, enabling a human-like thinking pattern with reflection, backtracking, and self-validation~\cite{xie2025logic, liu2025understandingr1zeroliketrainingcritical}.
+This reasoning paradigm demonstrably enhances the models’ problem-solving capabilities and yields promising results.
+However, lengthy responses introduce the problem of ``overthinking''~\cite{chen2025think23overthinkingo1like}, wherein model performance initially improves with extended reasoning chains but deteriorates beyond a certain length.
+This inefficiency is starkly evident when trivial queries, such as ``\textit{What is 1 plus 1?}'', trigger disproportionately complex reasoning paths.
+Such redundant deliberation not only inflates computational cost and latency but also degrades the user experience.
+These lead us to a central inquiry: \textbf{\textit{Do LRMs possess the cognitive judgment to dynamically regulate their reasoning depth in response to varying problem difficulty?}}